velvia/presentations/2014-filodb/filodb.md

     + Coordination required for error recovery, writer shard assignment
 - Each version is the unit of atomic change.
 Changes within a version may not be atomic.
 - Versions can be used for change isolation and propagation
+    + No need for explicit transaction log.
+Just read out data from a version

 ---